PaulZC/Iridium_9603_Beacon/LEARN.md

 prise apart the screen connection to reveal the four USB wires (red (5V); black (GND); green and white (data)); cut and insulate the ends of the red 5V wire leaving the black, green and white wires and the screen connection intact:

 ![USB_Power_Break.JPG](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/img/USB_Power_Break.JPG)

+### Which AAA batteries should I use?
+Energiser® Ultimate Lithium batteries.
+These are rated down to -40°C but tests I’ve done (using dry ice) show that they continue to work much colder than that.
+Please see the [V2 documentation](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Archive/V2/Iridium_9603_Beacon.pdf) for further details.

 ## IO Pins
 ![V3_Beacon_IO.JPG](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/img/V3_Beacon_IO.JPG)